 You may be granted conditional admission to Syracuse University if the academic requirements for admission have been met, but there is insufficient English proficiency and/or insufficient financial support to be fully admitted to your program.
-Only those students who have submitted an official TOEFL, IELTS, or PTE Academic score may be considered for conditional admission.
-The minimum TOEFL score for conditional admission consideration ranges from 75 to 80.
-The minimum IELTS score for conditional admission consideration ranges from 6.0 to 6.5.
+Only those students who have submitted an official TOEFL, IELTS, Cambridge, or PTE Academic score may be considered for conditional admission.

 Conditionally admitted students are not considered fully admitted to the University and will not be issued the SEVIS I-20 form (the form that is needed to obtain the F-1 Student Visa) until the University receives the necessary official English proficiency credentials and/or the necessary proof of sufficient funding.
 It is not guaranteed that space will still be available at the time a student meets the condition.

 If you have completed academic work outside the U.S. you must also provide official academic credentials as well as English translations of the documents.
 If only one document is available, we will accept notarized or certified copies of the original document.
 If translations are needed, it is your responsibility to have the credentials translated by a reputable translation and evaluation service.
 Syracuse University will not provide translations for you.
 A key to the marking system or grading scale should also be included if it is not indicated on the transcript.